-Worn on the penis during sex, the male condom provides a barrier which collects semen (fluid that contains sperm) and stops the transfer of fluids with a partner.
+Worn on the penis during sex, the male (external) condom provides a barrier which collects semen (fluid that contains sperm) and stops the transfer of fluids with a partner.

 Condoms are a very effective way to prevent sexually transmissible infections (STIs).
 Condoms can also be used as a contraceptive to prevent pregnancy but they are not as effective at preventing pregnancy as some other contraceptive methods such as the contraceptive pill or implant.

-It’s important for both girls and guys to know how to use the male condom correctly; even if you’re not currently sexually active.
+It’s important for both girls and guys to know how to use the male (external) condom correctly; even if you’re not currently sexually active.
 Get some condoms, become familiar with how to use them, and you’ll feel confident in using them when the time comes.

 What do I do if the condom breaks during sex?

 Couples may not notice if the condom breaks during sex, but if you do notice the condom has broken, stop straight away, remove it and use a new one.